benstanfish/MultiClock/README.md

 # MultiClock

 Application that allows the user to add or remove clocks for multiple timezones.
+Please note, the images and icons are Copyright (C) 2023, Ben Fisher, All Rights Reserved.

 <img src="screenshot.png" width="150px">